nlcpy.meshgrid

 - nlcpy.meshgrid(*xi, **kwargs)[source]

-Make N-D coordinate arrays for vectorized evaluations of N-D scalar/vector fields over N-D grids, given one-dimensional coordinate arrays x1, x2,…, xn.
+- Returns coordinate matrices from coordinate vectors. - Make N-D coordinate arrays for vectorized evaluations of N-D scalar/vector fields over N-D grids, given one-dimensional coordinate arrays x1, x2,…, xn. - Parameters

 - x1, x2, …, xnarray_like